arqtrad/archlit/article.md

-of the nineteenth century, however, the tension rises between the endeavors of, on the one hand, *documenting* national culture as traditionally attested in popular art and, on the other hand, *creating* works of high art that are able to express this national culture while following modern taste and productive conditions.
+of the nineteenth century, however, the tension rises between the endeavors of, on the one hand, *documenting* national culture as traditionally attested in popular art and, on the other hand, *creating* works of high art that are able to express this culture while, at the same time, being endowed with the originality of creative genius.
 In both Portugal and Brazil, already in the 1860s, literary and artistic elites grow insecure about the path of nation-building through which the Romanticist generation confidently forged ahead.
-The forward-looking "history" of Portuguese-language literature, prevalent from the 1830s to 50s, thus gives way to a comprehensive search *backwards* for the roots of Portuguese ethnicity as well as for markers of originality in Brazilian culture.
-Architects will play a cautious role in this process, at some times even stepping back altogether from the issue of national character, at other times expressing a derivative, aesthetic aspect of debates played out away from their disciplinary field.
+The forward-looking "history" of Portuguese-language nations, prevalent from the 1830s to 50s, thus gives way to a comprehensive search *backwards* for the roots of Portuguese ethnicity as well as for markers of originality in Brazilian culture.
+Architects will play a cautious, yet more active role in this process, at some times even stepping back altogether from the issue of national character, at other times expressing a derivative, aesthetic aspect of debates played out away from their disciplinary field.

-It is up to another of Brazil's major novelists, Joaquim Manuel de Macedo (1820--1882), to nudge the literary discussion of architecture

-The reasons Lagos has for picking Ceará as the first and, due to lack of funding, only published subject of the IHGB expedition are not clear, but it is probably no coincidence.
-Ceará is located in the historic crucible of Portuguese expansion, claiming some of the early hinterland cities of the colonial period.
-It is also a major center of high culture in the mid nineteenth century, with such illustrious contemporaries of the expedition as writer José de Alencar (1829--1877), in addition to several IHGB members at the time.

-products collected by the ethnography section eventually make it to the Brazilian gallery at the
-1862 International Exhibition in London.

-* * * *
+The conflict between the two contradictory Romanticist strands---originality and traditional, popular authority---is resolved, at first, into a renewed interest in artists' biographies.
+Though quite similar in form to the Vasarian lives, these biographies, especially around the 1860s, are produced in a literary environment that values the artist's connections to the social conditions of his craft.
+Rodrigo José Ferreira Brettas (1815--1866), a public official and politician in the Brazilian hinterland province of Minas Gerais, writes in 1858 a biography of the local rococo architect, Antonio Francisco Lisboa (ca.
+1738--1814), known as "Aleijadinho," that is quite conservative in its rhetorical devices [@bretas:1951antonio].
+It relies heavily on the well-established, by then, Romanticist trope of the tormented prodigy whose single-minded obsession with art leads him to experience financial hardship and even physical decay [@grammont:2008aleijadinho]; this is interspersed with a good measure of classical references to Zeuxis and Praxiteles.
+What is novel in Brettas's work is his repeated highlighting of the fact that the protagonist of such a semi-mythical story should be an obscurely trained craftsman, black and thus of low social standing in hinterland society, rather than a socially respectable and well traveled (for education) artist from Rio or Bahia, as were Araújo Porto-Alegre's favored characters.[^2]

+Likewise, the 1869 biographical notice on the neoclassical architect from Rio, Valentim da Fonseca e Silva (1744--1813) by Manuel Duarte Moreira de Azevedo (1832--1903) draws heavily on Araújo Porto-Alegre's earlier account of the same artist [@moreiraazevedo:1869valentimXXXII;
+@araujoportoalegre:1956iconographiaXIX], yet introduces a few significant details.
+These have to do, chiefly, with the subject's character and material hardship; when confronted with Brettas's biography of the Aleijadinho, these passages seem oddly formulaic.
+Missing from Moreira de Azevedo's narrative are Araújo Porto-Alegre's specific commentaries on Valentim's mastery of sculptural modeling and on the exemplary nature of his work for modern students.
+Instead, Moreira de Azevedo's note begins with a passionate patriotic digression:

+> In colonial times, when Brazil was not yet a nation, neither having an
+> existence of her own, nor enjoying liberty or fundamental rights,
+> there appeared some remarkable artists, who were their own masters,
+> enlightening and ennobling the homeland, and who began to nationalize
+> art, endowing their works with a type, a character, a local and
+> particular tone. [@moreiraazevedo:1869valentimXXXII, 235]

+These opening lines set the tone to which the remainder of the biography is to be read.
+Valentim is presented not as the individual and inspiring artist of the Vasarian formula, nor as a Romantic inimitable genius, but rather as a special case of the "type" of patriotic artist who prefigures political independence through artistic "nationalization."
+His personal achievements are therefore recorded not so much for their own sake as to illustrate the general spirit of Brazilian art.
+Even the statement on colonial domination is less of a specific attack on Portugal than a standard rhetorical device intended to contrast the initial naked ground with the later sprouting of national character.
+For all these moves towards the portrayal of the individual architect as a hypostasis of the national character, though, the biographical genre still clings to this anecdotal medium to convey a general message.

 Traditionalist Methods and Ethnographic Tools
 =============================================

+* * * *

 Oftentimes, rather than emulating the basic methods of data collection performed by ethnographers and literary historians, architectural